34 Helpful Anxiety Statistics to Aid Your Battle in 2021

 5. Anxiety is the most common mental health disorder worldwide.

-Around 4% of the world’s population is suffering from it, but not all of them are aware they have the disorder and remain undiagnosed.
+Anxiety statistics worldwide show us that around 284 million people are suffering from it, but not all of them are aware they have the disorder and remain undiagnosed.

 6. Depression statistics confirm that about half of all Americans dealing with the disease also suffer from some form of anxiety.